-Karen L. Handorf is a Partner at Cohen Milstein, and chair of the Firm’s Employee Benefits (ERISA) Practice Group.
-She joined the Firm in 2007, following a distinguished career in government service, litigating ERISA cases in federal appellate and district courts.
-In her role as head of the Employee Benefits Practice, Ms. Handorf represents the interests of employees, retirees, plan participants and beneficiaries in ERISA cases in the district courts and on appeal.
+Karen L. Handorf is a Partner at Cohen Milstein and Chair of the firm’s Employee Benefits (ERISA) practice group.
+She joined the firm in 2007 following a distinguished career in government service litigating ERISA cases in federal and district courts.
+In her role as head of the Employee Benefits practice, Ms. Handorf represents the interests of employees, retirees, plan participants and beneficiaries in ERISA cases in the district courts and on appeal.

 Ms. Handorf has been recognized for her expertise by her colleagues in the ERISA bar, who named her a Fellow of the American College of Employee Benefits Counsel.
-She is a frequent speaker on ERISA issues for the ABA, various bar associations and private seminars, and serves as plaintiffs' co-chair of preemption subcommittee of the Employee Benefits Committee of the ABA's Labor Section.
-In 2016, she was named to the Best Lawyers in America.
+She is a frequent speaker on ERISA issues for the ABA, various Bar associations and at private seminars.
+She serves as plaintiffs' co-chair of preemption subcommittee of the Employee Benefits Committee of the ABA's Labor Section.
+In 2016, 2017 and 2018, she was named to the Best Lawyers in America.

 Ms. Handorf attended the University of Wisconsin-River Falls, where she received a B.S. in Speech and History, and earned her law degree from the University of Wisconsin Law School.